pytest-dev/pytest-django/docs/helpers.rst

 ``mailoutbox``
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-A clean mail outbox where django emails are being sent.
+A clean mail outbox where Django emails are being sent to.

 Example
 """""""